aloy/m107/notes/06-causality.md

 # Key idea

-If the treatment groups are similar apart from the treatment, then a difference in outcomes can be ascribed to the treatment.
+If the treatment groups are similar apart from the treatment, then a difference in outcomes can be attributed to the treatment.